eduardvercaemer/booter/README.md

 protected mode, so that we can begin writing our kernel in C.

+The main content of this project lies in `./kernel`.

 # Resources

 List of resources on the topic: